 Despite it seeming like an endless ocean, marine debris is tarnishing our pristine beaches and waterways and we now estimate that a third of all marine turtles have eaten plastic.
-So to help you enjoy yourself and help protect turtles at the same time, we are proud to bring you Concerts with a Conscious to reduce the impact of our collective plastic footprint on the ocean.
+So to help you enjoy yourself and help protect turtles at the same time, we are proud to bring you Concerts with a Conscience to reduce the impact of our collective plastic footprint on the ocean.

 Twilight at Taronga proudly supports the Litter Free Oceans initiative, which aims to protect our marine life and oceans.
 The majority of litter comes from items designed to be used just once.
 Fortunately there are reusable alternatives to almost every disposable product.
 One person can make a huge difference every single day when it comes to plastic pollution.
 Choose to reuse today!

 Plastic is so integrated into our daily routines, it’s hard to know where to begin when it comes to reducing it.
 Visit Taronga’s impact calculator to see how many single-use items like take-away coffee cups, straws and bottles you can save from landfill or our environment every year, simply by swapping them for reusable alternatives.
 If every person replaced disposable with reusable, these small actions add up to create a world of change for marine turtles and our oceans.

 Google search ‘Litter Free Oceans’ and try our impact calculator today.